Whiplash141/Whips-Image-Converter/README.md

 # Whips-Image-Converter
+##Where do I get the program?
+Navigate to Whips-Image-Converter/WindowsForms2/bin/Release/Whips Image Converter.exe

 ## Intro
-This is an image converter that I created to convert images for Space Engineers
+This is an image converter that I created to convert images for Space Engineers.

-If you modify this, please credit me :) I spent a lot of time on this, and I hope y'all enjoy!
+If you modify this, please credit me :)

+This is my first windows app, and I spent a lot of time on this.
+I hope y'all enjoy!

 ##Description
 This code utilizes a variety of dithering methods to convert each pixel from  a 256x256x256 color into a 8x8x8 color.